We offer coordinated support for students with disabilities. We want to help you get the most from your studies.

 When should I inform you about a disability?

 We positively welcome disclosure from students at any point during their time here and we want students to feel confident in discussing details with staff throughout the University.
-To find out more about the University's disclosure policy go to (about us/public info/equality)
+Find out more about the University's disclosure policy.

 I have a disability but do not require support, what do I need to do?